Trump pardons Giuliani, Meadows, others allegedly involved in efforts to overturn 2020 election results, including "false electors"

 Giuliani became a close adviser to Mr. Trump during his first term and was accused of spreading conspiracy theories and other unfounded claims about Mr. Trump's election loss.

-Giuliani was disbarred in New York and Washington, D.C., for proliferating those claims, and he declared bankruptcy after being found liable for $148 million for spreading falsehoods about Georgia election workers.
+Giuliani was disbarred in New York and Washington, D.C., over his efforts to overturn the election results in Pennsylvania and claims he made in a federal lawsuit that elections boards there were engaged in a scheme to rig the election against Mr. Trump.
+He later declared bankruptcy after being found liable for $148 million for spreading falsehoods about Georgia election workers.

 He was also indicted in Arizona for allegedly spreading false claims that the the 2020 election there had been marred by fraud.